MinaProtocol/MIPs/MIPS/mip-zkapps.md

 the fee!

-Such processes can be repeated to completely fill the mempool with "broken" transacitons such that honest transactions cannot be processed; the economic incentives for filling the mempool are bypassed.
+Such processes can be repeated to completely fill the mempool with "broken" transactions such that honest transactions cannot be processed; the economic incentives for filling the mempool are bypassed.

 #### Mitigation of Attack 1: Two-phase Transaction Application